elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 3
 ```

-Notice how the second example has a comma between `true` and `do:`, that's because it is using Elixir's regular syntax where each argument is separated by comma.
+Notice how this example has a comma between `true` and `do:`, that's because it is using Elixir's regular syntax where each argument is separated by comma.
 We say this syntax is using **keyword lists**.
 We can pass `else` using keywords too:

 ```iex
 iex> if false, do: :this, else: :that